sagemath/trac_to_gh/Issue 3558.md

 # Issue 3558: [with patch, needs review] make  "% cells" work in the notebook when the mode is not set to "sage"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3558

 Original creator: mhansen